opensovereigncloud/FeOS/hack/README.md

 With the make target `virsh-start` the VM will be created and started. `virsh-console` brings you into the serial console of the VM (you can exit it with `Ctrl+]`).
 To stop and destroy the VM call `make virsh-stop` - you'll probably want to concatenate those commands to `make virsh-start virsh-console virsh-stop`.
 This will start the VM, opens the serial console and waits for you to hit `Ctrl+]` to exit the serial console and destroy the VM.

+### make run
+To test feos locally, you can execute `make run` to compile and run feos locally as a non-PID 1 process.
+Via the environment system `$IPAM` you can provide the IPAM prefix, that feos will use for providing IP addresses to containers and VMs:

+    IPAM=2001:db8::/64 make run

 ## Cloud-Hypervisor
 If you want to run FeOS within a [cloud-hypervisor](https://www.cloudhypervisor.org/) VM get some inspiration from this bash snippet: